rolldown/rolldown/crates/rolldown/tests/esbuild/default/top_level_await_iife_dead_branch/bypass.md

 # Reason
 1. this is expected, since we don't support `convertMode`
-2. the diff is because oxc elimincated the dead branch
+2. the diff is because oxc eliminated the dead branch
 # Diff
 ## /out.js
 ### esbuild